21 February 1941

 Commanding General explores possibilities for disembarkation on the open sea with lighters or ferries.
 Naval offices have concerns about this.
-Organisation of this is ordered nevertheless.
+Arrangement of this is ordered nevertheless.

 Around 18.00 hours General Streich, Commander of 5.lei.Div. arrives with his close staff members.
 He is informed about the current situation.
 Intent: Commander 5th Light Division to take over command of German troops east of Sirt, probably after the arrival of the first M.G. battalion.

 Around evening arrival of the Commanding General of X.Fliegerkorps, General Geissler.

 Content: Tasks of Air Forces in Libya, specifically:

 a) airfields to be placed as close as possible to the front,